Atlas975/Notes/LinearProgramming/Linear_programming.md

 ![[Pasted image 20240309205713.png|250|250]]
-## Linear Programming terms
+## Linear Programming components
-- **Objective Function:** The main aim of the problem, either to maximise of to minimise.
+- **Objective Function:** main aim of the problem, either to maximise of to minimise.
-- **Decision Variables:** The variables used to decide the output as decision variables.
-They are the unknowns of the mathematical programming model.
+- **Decision Variables:** variables used to decide the output as decision variables.
-- **Constraints:** These are the restrictions on the decision variables.
-The limitations on the decision variables given under subject to the constraints in the below problem are the constraints of the Linear programming.
+- **Constraints:** restrictions on the decision variables
-# Linear programming examples
+# Linear programming
 ## Farmers problem

 > You have 3 tons of potato seeds and 4 tons of carrot seeds.
 To grow the crops efficiently, you also have 5 tons of fertiliser, which has to be used when planting in a 1:1 ratio.
 The profit is 1.2\$ for potato seeds and 1.7\$/kg for carrot seeds.
 How many potatoes and carrots should you plant to maximize your profit this season?